Earlier Francis Marion Symposium 2008-2012

 Expert Panel with participants’ questions: B Brown, C Swager, T Powers, J Stukes, C Baxley

-Rev Dinner Theater: Mary Alice with her lyrical Harp
+Rev Dinner Theater: Mary Alice with her lyrical harp

 Joe Stukes as General Henry Lee (Joe concludes)

-9th Francis Marion Symposium, Oct 14-15, 2011
+9th Francis Marion Symposium, October 14-15, 2011

 Thanks to great 2011 Participants from:

 GA, MA, MD.
-NC, NJ, PA, VA, WI & all over SC:
+NC, NJ, PA, VA, WI and all over SC:

-Alcolu, Bluffton, Camden, Columbia, Florence, Gable, Greer, Hartsville, Hilton Head, Kingstree, Lake City, Laurens, Lugoff, Manning, McClellanville, Moore, Myrtle Beach, Olanta, Pawleys Island, Pineville, Seneca, St Matthews, Summerton, Turbeville
+Alcolu, Bluffton, Camden, Columbia, Florence, Gable, Greer, Hartsville, Hilton Head, Kingstree, Lake City, Laurens, Lugoff, Manning, McClellanville, Moore, Myrtle Beach, Olanta, Pawleys Island, Pineville, Seneca, St. Matthews, Summerton, Turbeville

-Francis Marion’s world and the Southern Campaign
+Francis Marion’s world and the Southern Campaigns

-2011 Agenda: J. Queen & D. Watkins: Land Genealogy: Colonial plats & maps of 1750’s along the Santee River
+2011 Agenda: J. Queen and D. Watkins: Land Genealogy: Colonial plats and maps of 1750’s along the Santee River

 B. Segars: Early Colonial/Rev. Era Churches